Giorgio Chiellini: Post-playing career

 Shortly after his retirement, in January 2024, Chiellini was appointed by his former team Los Angeles FC as a Player Development Coach in the staff of manager Steve Cherundolo.
 He later departed from this role on 16 July 2024.

 In May of that year, Chiellini joined the Fox Sports broadcast team as a studio analyst for UEFA Euro 2024.

-In September 2024, Chiellini announced that he is now an investor with Mercury/13, a women's multi-club network that owns FC Como Women in Serie A. His time playing in Los Angeles which coincided with Angel City FC's debut season inspired him to invest in the women's game.
-In a statement Chiellini said:
+In September 2024, Chiellini announced that he is now an investor with Mercury/13, a women's multi-club network that owns FC Como Women in Serie A. His time playing in Los Angeles, which coincided with Angel City FC's debut season, inspired him to invest in the women's game.
+In a statement, Chiellini said:

 "After spending time in the U.S., I saw the incredible strides women's football is making there and how much potential it still has to unlock in Europe.
 That experience inspired me, and I'm proud to be part of a project that's all about creating new opportunities for female athletes and taking the sport to the next level internationally."

+In October 2025, he became the director of football strategy for Juventus.